Advanced

 As well, * can stand for 'any type'.
 So r:{x:*, y:*} would mean a relation parameter, named r within the operator code block, with two attributes named x and y of any type.

 Given a variable number of possibly unnamed attributes, possibly with types not known until call-time, the output type may need to dynamically adjust based on the headings of the arguments at call-time.
-To support this, we can use the attrs function to build a set of attribute declarations and return them in a format suitable for use in other operations, such as the output type of a relation operator or a relation projection.
-The attrs function is special here in that it is evaluated each time the operator is called, not when it is declared.
+To support this, we can use the attr_types function to build a set of attribute declarations and return them in a format suitable for use in other operations, such as the output type of a relation operator or a relation heading declaration.
+The attr_types function is special here in that it is evaluated each time the operator is called, not when it is declared.

 return (r&s){attrs((heading(r)|heading(s)) - (heading(r)&heading(s)))}